linliangxuan/CSCI-201-Principles-of-Software-Development-/hw4/README.txt

 b) GameServer - Contains Game objects, GameServerThread objects and contains methods for message redirection logic
 c) GameServerThread - It extends Thread and contains methods for reading and writing message.
 Each GameServerThread object corresponds to a GameClient.

+Note: The Utility package is redundant.
+It was used for testing purposes only.
 The program must be started by running GameServer and GameClient.